Nice handshake, its great to meet you

 I had one dream.
 Simply to be happy.
 I thought that would include being a woman living in a high-rise in a big city and yielding lots of power.
 But in growing older, I found myself drawn to things that seemed more straightforward: cooking, gardening, teaching children, and creating spaces and gatherings where people felt welcomed and cared for.
 So when I got my first nanny job, it was as though a sense of peace had come over my wandering heart.
 I had found my small place on this big earth.

-Then I got married—to the crazy guy who was initially of no interest to me—at tender the age of 19.
+Then I got married at tender the age of 19.
 Yes, I got married while I was still a teenager, I was one of “those” girls.
 That was never something that was in my plans, but something happened, and that something is someone called God.
 You know him?
 Well then you know he can be a hard guy to avoid, and when you decide that you trust him, crazy things happen!
 Like falling in love, getting married, moving to Chicago, putting my husband through college, and becoming a full-on Domestic Goddess.